eForms Logo

 Oregon Motor Vehicle Bill of Sale | Form 735-501

-An Oregon vehicle bill of sale is a legal document that demonstrates that a motor vehicle has legally changed ownership in the State of Oregon.
-This form will provide information regarding the vehicle, the seller, and the buyer.
-The seller must contact the DMV to inform them within ten (10) days of the sale of the vehicle, and the buyer must register the vehicle within 30 days of purchase.
+An Oregon vehicle bill of sale is a legal document proving that a motor vehicle has legally changed ownership in the State of Oregon.
+It provides information regarding the vehicle, the seller, and the buyer.
+The seller must inform the DMV within ten days of the sale of the vehicle, and the buyer must register the vehicle within 30 days of purchase.

 Odometer Disclosure Statement – In Oregon, the sale of vehicles less than 10 years old requires an odometer disclosure.
 Some exceptions exist, such as for recreational vehicles or vehicles built without an odometer.
 The disclosure may be included on the back of the title exchanged in the sale, or on a separate, Secure Odometer Disclosure Form.